RajaSrinivasan/assignments/ClarksTables.md

 ## Example

+[example implementation](https://gitlab.com/ada23/adagsl) has an Ada implementation for Sines.
+Others should be very similar

 ## Projectlet

 The goal of this projectlet is to generate the table of a trigonometric function such as Sine for angles of 0 to 360 to enable lookup with a granularity of minutes.